idfive/UniCal/README.md

 ------------
 UniCal stands for either Universal Calendar or University Calendar.
 Dealer’s choice.
 It is an Angular.js-based events calendar application, based on the headless/decoupled Drupal approach, and the COPE principle.
+For more information see the project homepage at http://unical.idfive.com.

 This app/module is collaboratively designed and maintained by idfive and Howard University.
 It serves a sortable list/calendar of events that can be embedded as a page in third-party CLIENT site(s) as either a native Drupal module, or simply via JS/HTML embed code.

-The UniCal system consists of two modules:
+The complete UniCal system consists of the following:

 * UniCal (unical): This module provides the API, files, content types, and magic that generates everything.
+* Unical Features (unical_features): This sub module is included with UniCal, and its function is to provide initial content type/taxonomy setup.
+* Unical Feeds (unical_feeds): This sub module is included with UniCal, and its function is to provide initial feed setup/etc if you would like touse UniCal in conjunction with the feeds module.
+* UniCal Client (unical_client): This module is it's own project, and available for download at
-* UniCal Client (unical_client): This module allows you to embed a calendar in any Drupal site, anywhere, that will read via REST to the install where a UniCal site exists.
+  (https://github.com/idfive/UniCal-Client) This module allows you to embed a calendar in any Drupal site, anywhere, that will read via REST to the install where a UniCal site exists.